 One may be tempted to turn to the obvious choice: Turn-key payment software by 3rd parties.
-But once you scale up, the problem of such an approach will, too.
-And off-the-shelf solutions begin to show their drawbacks.
+But once you scale up, the drawbacks surrounding such off-the-shelf solutions begin to show.

 - Which use cases require connected car payments?

-- What are the advantages of custom-built payment solutions over standard 3rd-party payment systems?
+- What are the advantages of custom-built automotive payment solutions over standard 3rd-party payment systems?

-- How will you benefit from payment orchestration realized with the help of a technology partner?
+- How will you benefit from payment orchestration?

 Let’s go for the answers!